edsko/max-handpan/README.md

 * Related: we might want to be able to choose the doum separate from the scale; for instance, a D Hijaz over a root of G versus a D Hijaz over a root of A.
-* We might need a min as well as a max for sensitivity.
 * Need to tune the sensitivity of the pads.

 # Notes per supported backend instrument